PDC-qualifying-School: Dein Weg zu Erfolg und Ruhm

 • Winner of the entire Q-School 2020: Dirk van Duijvenbode (with 100 legs won and 18 wins)

-If you are looking for more darts records , we of course also have the right one for you on our pages.
+If you are looking for more darts records , we have the right one for you on our website.

 Conclusion

-We hope that with this article we were able to give you an insight into the PDC qualifying school and that you now know what exactly it is, who can take part and why it is worth paying the prize money .
+We hope that this article has given you an insight into the PDC qualifying school and that you now know what it is, who is allowed to take part and why it is worth paying the prize money .

-You also saw that there is an opportunity for players who missed out to register and still have a chance.
+You also saw that there is an opportunity for players who missed the opportunity to register and still have a chance.

-Have you already had experience with the PDC qualifying school?
-If so, which one?
+Have you had any experience with the PDC qualifying school?
+If so, what kind?
 We look forward to your comments.

 Ready to immerse yourself in the fascinating world of darts?
-Explore the secrets, tactics and compelling stories behind this exciting sport.
-Click in now and become a dart enthusiast!
+Discover the secrets, tactics, and captivating stories behind this exciting sport.
+Click in now and become a darts enthusiast!